Not-A-Builder/SMP-Methodology/Workflow.md

 The different affecting factors of stock market prices.
 The risk associated with each of these factors wrt some stock market price.

+# 31-10-18

+### 1. Pseucocodic form of the algorithms.

+Code not required, but pseucodic algorithmic understanding and documentation is important.

+### 2. Existing mathematical literature for each model.

+Find and document each of the used models.

+### 3: Diagrams of each model.

+Plot diagrams and plots for each of the used models.

+### 4: Purpose of the models.

+Why we are using Regression models for this problem.

+### 5: Purpose of long-term/short-term SMP.

+Documentation - mostly theory.

 # 10-05-18

 ### 1. Details about the prediction function needs to be understood